KxSystems/docs/docs/cloud/azure/architecture.md

 the persisted data directory.
 A kdb+ process can read this data and memory map it, allowing for fast queries across a large volume of data.
-Typically, the RDB is instructed by the tickerplant to save its data to the data directory at EOD from where the HDB can refresh its memory mappings.
+Typically, the RDB is instructed by the tickerplant to save its data to the data directory at EOD.
+The HDB can then refresh its memory from the data directory. mappings.

 HDB data is partitioned by date in the standard tickerplant.
 If multiple